 Kristina Torsson and her family moved to Gotland, an island in the Baltic Sea, in 1983.
 After many joyful and intense years as one of the designers of the Swedish clothing brand Mah-jong in the 60:s and 70:s, she wanted to get back to the roots, find inspiration in nature and set up a close cooperation between design and handicraft.
 She found what she was looking for in an old dairyhouse in the village Vamlingbo, in southern Gotland.

-Since then the main building contains a manufacture where six people work, dyeing fabrics, cutting and sewing and taking care of customers orders.
-Upstairs is the home of Kristina and her husband Bjorner and a studio where Kristina is working to develop new color schemes, patterns and models.
+Since then the main building contains a manufacture and upstairs is the home of Kristina and her husband Bjorner and a studio where Kristina is working to develop new color schemes, patterns and models.
 Vamlingbolaget's concept is local presence and a combination of craft and industry.
 The most characteristic material of the fabrics and garments is a silk knitted half cotton, half viscose.
 Cotton provides a soft and body-friendly inner side.
 The glossy viscose on the outside highlights the typical graphic patterns.
 Ever since the beginning, the black and white printed cotton-viscose fabrics have been the foundation of Vamlingbolagets assortment.

 The collection shows clothes that can be worn all seasons.
 From short-sleeved shirts and flapping skirts and dresses in jersey, cool in summer heat, ideal for travel since they take up little space and not creases itself.
 Long sleeved shirts and pants in cotton-viscose jersey is also comfortable to wear body close in winter.
 Other stuff in our collection are velour, corduroy and printed cotton fabric for men's shirts and cloths.
 Since 2013 we are also very happy to present cloths in knitted wool, under a new brand called Stickeri.